Blood Test Results, Decoded: What Your CBC, Lipid Panel, A1C, and Thyroid Numbers Really Mean

 - White Blood Cells (WBC): These are your immune system’s defenders.
 Higher-than-normal counts may suggest your body is fighting an infection or inflammation.

-- Platelets: Platelets help your blood clot properly.
-Low levels can lead to easy bruising or slow healing, while very high levels may increase clotting risk.
+- Platelets (Plt) & Mean Platelet Volume (MPV): Platelets help your blood clot properly.
+These values measure clotting ability and help identify bleeding disorders.
+Low levels can lead to easy bruising, while very high levels may increase clotting risk.

 Why it matters for seniors: Changes in blood cell counts can sometimes signal underlying conditions early, allowing for faster diagnosis and treatment.